Deep Learning Techniques for In-Crop Weed Identification: A Review

 The remainder of the review is organized as follows.
-In Section \ref{sec:deep}, deep learning architectures related to weed control are introduced.
-Section \ref{sec:weed} provides a discussion of the existing deep learning based weed detection studies.
+In Section \textit{Overview of Deep Learning Techniques}, deep learning architectures related to weed control are introduced.
+Section \textit{Deep Learning for Weed Recognition} provides a discussion of the existing deep learning based weed detection studies.
 In addition, public datasets and evaluation metrics for benchmarking are summarised.
-Section \ref{sec:discussion} discusses the challenges for weed detection and potential deep learning solutions.
-Finally, Section~\ref{sec:conclusion} concludes this review.
+Section \textit{Discussion} considers the challenges for weed detection and potential deep learning solutions.
+Finally, Section~\textit{Conclusion} summarises this review.